noureldien2021/Serverless-REST-API-with-DynamoDB-and-API-Gateway/README.md

 5. Metadata is saved to DynamoDB (optional).

 # Learning Outcomes
-1. Building event-driven architectures with Lambda and S3 triggers.
-2. Understanding cost-efficient, auto-scaling serverless applications.
+1. Designing scalable, event-driven serverless applications.
+2. Implementing API Gateway with Lambda for stateless execution
+3. Using DynamoDB as a managed NoSQL database with best practices.
-3. Enhancing security using IAM roles and S3 bucket policies.
+4. Securing APIs with IAM roles and resource policies.